 Plantation workers were persuaded to buy shares in the co-operative at RM 100 per share, payable in monthly installment of RM 10

 With this, the society managed to purchase its first rubber estate covering a total of 2900 acres or 1174 ha (Bukit Sidim Estate) in Kedah.
 The late YTM Tunku Abdul Rahman, the first Prime Minister of Malaysia officially declared open this property.
 From this humble beginning, today NLFCS owns, oil palm and coconut plantations all over the country and has diversified to a multipurpose co-op.

-To-date, the society has 49682 members who range from estate workers, students to professionals with a share capital of RM 109 million in shares as at 31.12.2009.
+To-date, the society has 49682 members who range from estate workers, students to professionals with a share capital of RM 109 million in shares as of 30th June 2020

 The society has implemented numerous benefit schemes for its members with the objectives to:

 - Improve the education level of its members' children

 - Provide financial aid to members.

 The operation of the National Land Finance Co-operative Society is supervised by a Board of Directors headed by the Executive Chairman, Tan Sri Dato' Dr. K.R.
 Somasundram and Secretary Datuk B. Sahadevan.
 The ultimate authority is the Annual General Meeting of the delegates, which elects the Board of Directors, empowering it to draw up long term strategic plan to keep up with the rapid economic changes and development in line with the Society's objective.

 Realizing the fact that it cannot solely depend on plantation sector (owning and operating plantations) which is subject to fluctuating commodity prices, the Society moved on to strengthen its base by diversifying into:

 - Trading and retail business for both domestic and export markets